Star Wars, Magic and Spirituality

 Spirituality

 Almost everybody has an innate spirituality, a sense that this material world is not all there is.
 When you ask people what they believe, the details vary greatly across the world, but one consistent result is that almost everybody believes in something.
-Very few people say they are atheists - a plausible figure is 7% worldwide, with almost half of those being in China - and most atheists say they believe in something beyond the purely material: they believe they have some kind of soul, something which can survive death, they believe there is a spiritual reality, even if they can't say what it is.
+Very few people say they are atheists - a plausible figure is 7% worldwide, with almost half of those being in China - and most atheists are not pue materialists - most say they believe in 'something' beyond the purely material; they frequently believe they have some kind of soul, something which can survive death; they believe there is a spiritual reality, even if they can't say what it is.

 So people are innately spiritual, and we are innately communal: we need to share our lives with other people, including the deep stuff which is difficult to put into words.
 Which is where religion comes in - we need to express in word and action (sometimes called 'liturgy' and 'ritual'), as best we can, the things which mean most to us.
 And when we focus on spirituality, on understanding and connecting with the spiritual aspects of life, then two things seem intuitively obvious to most of us: not only is there 'something', some kind of reality beyond the material, but also that we are all connected - connected to each other, connected to all living creatures, and connected to the material world.